-I think it’s an awesome thing to grow your own produce out of your own garden or to make your special homemade soup and such, and then store them for a future use.
-Everything I have read about canning encourages me but also frightens me a little bit.
+I think it’s an awesome thing to grow your own produce out of your own garden or to make your special homemade soup and such, and then store them for future use.
+Everything I have read about canning encourages me, but also frightens me a little bit.
 It encourages me because it gives the idea that this is something special I produced.
-Look how beautifully they’re lined on the shelves for me to take down and use at will.
+Look how beautifully they are lined on the shelves for me to take down and use at will.
 But, it also frightens me a bit because of the potential for bacterial growth if everything is not sterilized and handled correctly.

 I know somebody out there who is an experienced canner is shaking their head at me right now.
 That’s okay, I’m not offended.
 But, you guys are awesome!

 If you read through the book of Exodus, you will come across the story of the plagues.
 With that, you will also read about the hardness of Pharaoh’s heart each time a plague had come.
 Even after dealing with an invasion of lice and flies he still refused God.
 Some people have to learn lessons the hard way, I guess.
 Ever been there?

 As you continue reading, you will come to Exodus 8:22-23 where it says, “I will sever in that day the land of Goshen, in which my people dwell, that no swarms of flies shall be there; to the end thou mayest know that I am the LORD in the midst of the earth.
 And I will put a division between my people and thy people: to morrow shall this sign be.”
 This is what had me thinking about the ability to preserve and can one’s own stuff.